StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 }
 ```

-In the above code, `read_only_variable` is stored in the read-only data section because it is preceded by the `const` keyword.
+In the above code, `read_only_variable` is stored in the read-only data section as denoted by the `const` keyword.
 The compiler assigns `read_only_variable` a specific address location (in flash) and writes the value of `2000` to that memory location.
-When the variable `x` within `my_function()` is assigned the literal value `200`, it references the value stored in a "literal pool" within the text section--at least this is true for the ARM Cortex M architecture; other architectures may take a different approach to literal values but the basic concept is the same.
+When the variable `x` within `my_function()` is assigned the literal value `200`, it references the value stored in a "literal pool" within the text section--at least this is true for the ARM Cortex M architecture.
 Finally, a copy of the initial value, `500`, assigned to `data_variable` is stored in flash memory and copied to RAM when the program starts.
 When the program references `data_variable`, it will refer to its location in RAM.

 ## RAM:  Read-Write Data